 While doing research for our autumn hair color guide, we encountered the trend that might just be the next big thing: tiger's eye hair.
-I spoke with the celebrity hairstylist who just may have kicked off the trend: Corey Tuttle, a Honey Artists hairstylist.
+I spoke with the celebrity hairstylist who just may have kicked off the trend: Corey Tuttle, a Honey Artists hairstylist, as well as Tiffanie Richards, a master colorist at Nunzio Saviano Salon in NYC, to get the low-down on this look.
 "A tigereye is an ancient stone worn for protection and confidence—it's known for its rich browns and golds," Tuttle explains.
-The stone is thought to have healing powers, Tuttle says, so it's an incredible color choice for those who want to begin their next journey with courage, strength and willpower.
+The stone is thought to have healing powers, according to Tuttle, so it's an incredible color choice for those who want to begin their next journey with courage, strength and willpower.

 Tiger's eye hair color is typically created using a combination of highlights, lowlights, and balayage, explains Tuttle.
 He also thinks it has more staying power than your typical Instagram trend.
 "This hair color, while it continues to evolve, and perhaps change in shade or tone, will always remain a customized hair color with bold mixtures of bronze, gold, dark and light highlights and lowlights that create a multi dimensional look that adds contrast, and depth, while also accentuating layers in the hair."